What is the Minimum Viable Product? How to Plan, Build, and Improve MVP for Your Business?

 Product Mockup MVP is another approach that helps you to offer a portion of your potential product’s features by mockups.
-To create product mockups, there are two ways such as,
+To create new product mockups, there are two ways with a key difference such as,

-The MVP concierge is a minimally viable tool where you direct the customer manually to a question by solving it.
+The MVP concierge by Eric Ries is a minimally viable tool where you direct the customer manually to questions by solving it.
 There is no need to design complex machine learning models to construct viable minimum products.
-The main intention is to demonstrate how its features function, so manual handling would be ideal.
+The main intention is to demonstrate how its feature set function, so manual handling would be ideal.

-The greatest example of Concierge MVP is Airbnb.
+One of the greatest use cases of Concierge MVP is Airbnb.
 They didn’t originally have advanced hardware.
 They had human operators, that are also known as mechanical Turks.
 They conducted the job to be completed.

 Another approach by Eric Ries of MVP also known as Flintstone MVP includes replicating core functionalities using manual labor.
-Oz MVP Wizard, however, is just to manipulate the customers.
-It includes human and physical labels but the user may assume the shuffles of behavior are driven by AI.
+Oz MVP Wizard is just a sense to manipulate the customers with stories.
+It includes human and physical labels but the user base may assume the shuffles of behavior are driven by AI.
 Thus, the minimally viable product provides a similar-to-real user experience.

-Zappos was one of the companies that started as a Wizard of Oz MVP.
-This portrayed a platform that was packed with a large range of pictures of the items that they will deliver.
+Zappos – an online retail platform was one of the companies that started as a Wizard of Oz MVP.
+Zappos portrayed itself as a platform that was packed with a large range of pictures of the items that they will deliver.

 Single Feature MVP is an approach basically to underline a minimum aspect.
-Figuring core functionality is important, but figuring core functionality that solves at least more than half of the issue of users with less than half of the efforts, is what represents the epic or single feature MVP.
+Figuring core functionality is important, but figuring core functionality that solves at least more than half of the problem of users with less than half of the efforts, is what represents the epic or single feature set MVP.

 MLP is the greatest method to delight the customer.
-It has termed as a minimum lovable product because it gives the memorable first-time experience to its users.
-The basic principle of MLP is to boost the product quality with an enhanced user interface through various designs, illustrators, and streamline flows.
+It has been termed as a minimum lovable product because it gives a memorable first-time experience to its users.
+The basic principle of MLP is to boost the product quality with an enhanced user interface through many designs, illustrators, and streamline flows.

 Bevy – Your Beverage Butler is the best example of MLP.
-Though it was MVP, Bevy has attracted a lot of customers with the use of essential functionalities and elements and created a network.
-Initially, they only served beverages in certain locations and at a particular period, but later on, they extended their business with selling snacks, from London to England with an aim to discover more territories soon.
+Though it was MVP, Bevy has attracted thousands of customers with the use of essential functionalities and elements and created a network.
+Initially, they only served beverages in certain locations and at a particular period, but later on, they extended their business with selling snacks, from London to England with a vision to discover more territories soon.

-Now, all you need to decide is which approach is appropriate for your business.
-However, if you are still confused which is the best approach for your business, just decide the approach based on two things i.e,
+Now, all you need to decide is which approach fits best for your business.
+However, if you are still confused, just decide the approach based on three things i.e,

 - Available resources.

 Just make sure the choices you make should match with the customer’s needs based on the maximum amount of validated learning about customers in terms of maximizing revenue.

 Consider the Design Process

 After selecting the appropriate approach, company founders and entrepreneurs need to consider the next step to decide the designs for an app or website.
-When it comes to design, the viewpoint of the customer is important.
+When it comes to design parts, the viewpoint of the customer is important.
 Everything needs to be handy and user friendly.
-Nonetheless, in order to describe the user flow, the method stages need to be defined; and for this, the complete attention should be on the basic tasks.
+Nonetheless, in order to describe the user flow, the sign up process and method stages need to be defined; and for this, the complete attention should be on the basic tasks.

 Make a List of MVP Features

-- Prioritize each feature according to the needs of customers
+- Prioritize each feature set according to the needs of customers

 - Categorize them based on the priority such as high, medium, and low